 Do you know the risks associated with DSE?

-According to the Health and Safety Executive (HSE), computer workstations or equipment can be associated with neck, shoulder, back or arm pain, as well as with fatigue and eyestrain.
-Past surveys have also shown a significant number of display screen equipment (DSE) users showing signs of upper-limb disorders (ULDs).
+According to the Health and Safety Executive (HSE), computer workstations or equipment can be associated with neck, shoulder, back or arm pain, fatigue, and eyestrain.
+Past surveys have also shown many display screen equipment (DSE) users showing signs of upper-limb disorders (ULDs).

 DSE can also be referred to as Visual Display Units (VDU) and includes laptops, touch screens such as tablets, and any other similar device that incorporates a display screen.

-- Most of those affected experience back problems or disorders of the hand, armor wrist
+- Most were affected by upper limb or neck issues (44%), followed closely by back problems (37%) or disorders of the hand, arm or wrist

 Health & safety tips when using DSE for work

 UK employers are legally obligated to protect their employees from the health risks of working with display screen equipment, such as PCs, laptops, tablets and smartphones.
 This applies regardless of where you are working.
 The main requirements are a risk assessment of your workstation, health and safety training and eye tests.